 What is a Semi-Freestanding Tent?

-A semi-freestanding tent is a blend of a few solid poles where the stakes manage the tension of the tent but do not require trekking poles.
-Many semi-freestanding tents will end up lumped in with freestanding tents on manufacturer websites.
+A semi-freestanding tent is a blend of a few solid poles where the stakes manage the tent’s tension but do not require trekking poles.
+Many semi-freestanding tents will end up lumped with freestanding tents on manufacturer websites.

 There are a few easy ways to figure out which type of tent it is, looking to see if it has a complete pole structure or if it isn’t and hopefully mentioning the use of stakes in the configuration and set up.

 One of the more recent crowd favorites is the REI Co-op Flash Air 2, which actually comes with poles that you can choose to bring with you or leave the poles at home and decide to use your trekking poles in their place.